fxmant/powershell-dotfiles/README.md

 # powershell-dotfiles

-Scripts to restore a custom Powershell 7 configuration.
+Scripts to set up a custom Powershell 7 configuration.